 During the flight, everyone on board was monitored at different stages.
 The tests ranged from neuronal monitoring of pilots, melatonin levels and alertness, to exercises for passengers.
 The lighting of the cabin and the tables have been adjusted to reduce the jetlag.

 Normally, on night flights, onboard services start with dinner and then the lights are off.
 On QF7879 flight, it started with lunch, the lights were kept on for 6 hours, to be consistent with the time of destination.
 All this information will be analyzed in order to improve the experience on very long flights.

 It can save up to 4 hours by eliminating scales

 You may be wondering why Qantas wants to introduce these very long flights.
-Everything also takes time.
-Qantas frequently operates flights on the New York - Sydney route, but with stops in Los Angeles.
-QF12 flight departed from New York with 3 hours before the special QF7879 flight, but arrived after a few minutes.
-It would save about 4 hours for many of the passengers.
+It's all about time.
+Qantas operates frequent flights on the route New York - Sydney, but with a stopover in Los Angeles.
+Flight QF12 took off from New York 3 hours before special flight QF7879, but arrived a few minutes later.
+It would save about 4 hours for many passengers.

-Two more research flights are planned for Qantas Sunrise project evaluations: London - Sydney in November and another New York - Sydney flight scheduled in December.
-After all these flights, a final decision on the Sunrise project will be taken.
+Two other research flights are planned as part of the Qantas Sunrise project evaluations: London - Sydney in November and another New York - Sydney flight scheduled for December.
+After all these flights, a final decision will be made on the Sunrise project.